top of page

 • Translating “brain fog” into clear marketing messages

-It doesn’t replace me- it helps me work faster and think more clearly when I'm juggling a lot.
+ChatGPT doesn’t replace my work; it helps me work faster and think more clearly when I'm juggling multiple tasks.

-I have one for the Public: Creatives SEO Clarity Report GPT – Audits your website through Google’s lens and tells you how to show up more clearly in search results.
+I have one for the public: Creative's SEO Clarity Report GPT.
+This tool audits your website through Google’s lens and tells you how to show up more clearly in search results.

-These next two are part of the Digital Marketing Magic Coaching (DMMC) program and they’re designed specifically for creative entrepreneurs like us.
+These next two tools are part of the Digital Marketing Magic Coaching (DMMC) program.
+They’re designed specifically for creative entrepreneurs like us:

 • Barb the Builder (Landing Page GPT) – Organizes your offer and content into a beautifully structured landing page layout.

 These tools were created by a quilter, for quilters.
-So they understand our audience, our offers, and our need for both heart and strategy.
+They understand our audience, our offers, and our need for both heart and strategy.

 And funny story—after I built these tools, I called my sister and jokingly said, “I am a Tech Master!
 I am a Master of Tech!”
-She laughed and agreed... and then a few weeks later, she handed me a surprise gift: a beanie that literally says “Tech Master” across the front.
-I wear it now as a little reminder that yes, even someone from the quilting world can lean into tech and own it.
-Because when we embrace the tools that support us, we’re not just keeping up—we’re stepping into something powerful.
+She laughed and agreed, then a few weeks later, she handed me a surprise gift: a beanie that literally says “Tech Master” across the front.
+I wear it now as a little reminder that even someone from the quilting world can lean into tech and own it.
+Embracing the tools that support us empowers us.

 The hat my sister got me!

-It pulls in longtime favorites, throws in new discoveries, and keeps me company while I quilt, write, or brainstorm.
-It’s a great example of how AI can recognize your patterns without being invasive, and just make your day a little better.
+It pulls in long-time favorites, mixes in new discoveries, and keeps me company while I quilt, write, or brainstorm.
+This showcases how AI can recognize your patterns without being invasive and enhance your day.

 When you're writing a blog post, WIX’s SEO Assistant offers an interactive checklist that updates as you write.
-It gives suggestions like:
+It provides suggestions like:

 • “Add your keyword to the first paragraph.”